leadership isn’t a job, it’s a journey.

 See below for current job openings in the Diocese of Atlanta.

-St. Paul’s Episcopal Church in Newnan, Georgia is currently hiring a new full-time Children’s & Youth Ministry Director.
+St. Columba’s Church in Suwanee, Georgia is currently hiring a part-time (12/15 hrs/wk) Youth Ministry Director.

 student LEADERSHIP opportunities